szaumoor/ZSTweaks/ZSTweaks/README.md

 This will not update the descriptions, however.
 I don't have the skill to parse strings like this with WeiDu.

+**Component 1540:** Make Wave +4 slightly more powerful

+This component improves Wave +4 by making it always deal 3 points of cold damage per hit.
+Giants take 9 cold damage instead, since it was made to fight fire giants.
+This may make it a fine choice for a weapon for a big portion of ToB.

 ---

 [Back to Spell tweaks](#spell-tweaks) <br>